The Thomas Pages homepage

 This disallows the division of Christian identity on any kind of cultural ground.

-Therefore, national, social, cultural or economic divisions can never in any way be allowed to diminish to the slightest degree the common identity and character of the Christian church.
-This is stated each time in the Christian act of taking Holy Communion together.
+national, social, cultural or economic divisions may never in any way be allowed to diminish to the slightest degree the common identity and character of the Christian church.
+This is stated each time in the Christian act of taking Holy Communion together as it should be.

 Language or cultural distinctions, and culturally-focused methods of evangelism are never to be allowed in any way to diminish this sense of common identity in Christ.
 This new identity is more than a theological principle.
 It is the renewal of all human relationships within the nature of Christ's character and human identity before God; toward objects and animals as well as toward people.